FastEndpoints/FastEndpoints/Src/Documentation/wiki/Swagger-Support.md

 ```

 ## describe endpoints
-if the defaults are not satisfactory, you can clear the defaults and describe your endpoints with the `Describe()` method in configuration like so:
+by default, both `Accepts` and `Produces` are inferred from the request/response dto types of your endpoints and added to the swagger description. if the defaults are not satisfactory, you can clear the defaults completely and describe your endpoints with the `Describe()` method in configuration like so:
 ```csharp
 public class MyEndpoint : Endpoint<MyRequest, MyResponse>
 {